Medicines & Supplements A to Z > Vitamin A (Supplement)

 Vitamin A is a fat-soluble vitamin that is important for normal visual, immune and reproductive function.
 It can be further divided into preformed Vitamin A and provitamin A (beta-carotene), which come from different sources.
 The recommended daily dietary intake of Vitamin A for adults is 900 mcg for men and 700 mcg for non-pregnant women.

-Vitamin A can appear as retinyl acetate, retinyl palmitate, beta-carotene or preformed vitamin A in supplement.
-You should only take a Vitamin A supplement when you have a Vitamin A deficiency or are unable to take sufficient Vitamin A from your diet.
-Vitamin A deficiency can cause night blindness, dry scaly skin,and increased the risk of infection.
+Vitamin A can appear as retinyl acetate, retinyl palmitate, beta-carotene or preformed vitamin A. You should only take a Vitamin A supplement when you have a Vitamin A deficiency or are unable to take sufficient Vitamin A from your diet.
+Vitamin A deficiency can cause night blindness, dry scaly skin, and an increased risk of infection.

 How to use it?